-- Striped dolphin is also one of the most extensively studied dolphin species.
+- The striped dolphin is also one of the most extensively studied dolphin species.

 40. Atlantic Spotted Dolphin Facts

-- The Atlantic spotted dolphin (Stenella frontalis) is a dolphin species which inhabits only the Gulf Stream of the North Atlantic Ocean.
+- The Atlantic spotted dolphin (Stenella frontalis) is a dolphin species that inhabits only the Gulf Stream of the North Atlantic Ocean.

-- Atlantic spotted dolphins are the members of the Delphinidae family.
+- Atlantic spotted dolphins are members of the Delphinidae family.